RTIInternational/PushshiftRedditDistiller/README.md

 All arguments are of type `Vector{String}`, though passing a single string to an argument will convert it to a length 1 `Vector`.

-**Note that no checking of correct field names is done for you, since the fields available change over time**
+**Note that no checking of correct field names is done for you, since the fields available change over time.**

 ```julia
 julia> using Dates